 All distances are per my GPS.

 Follow a well established trail to Petroleum Lake.
-See Larson Peak Page for details.
+See Larson Peak Page

 From Petroleum Lake, you will have good views of the eastern slopes of Petroleum Peak.